 The “Avoid the 20” DUI Task Force will be combating this deadly problem through DUI enforcement efforts in Monterey and San Benito Counties.
 The Salinas Police Department will be administering a recent $200,000 grant from the California Office of Traffic Safety for both counties.

 “This is the 15th straight year we have received this grant,” said Traffic Sergeant Gerry Ross.
 “There is no doubt the grant has saved many lives and prevented hundreds of serious injuries.
 We plan on continuing to intensify DUI enforcement efforts until the number of deaths is zero.”

-Expecting to arrest up to 140 DUI suspects over 18 days, city and university police, sheriff’s deputies and California Highway Patrol officers in Monterey and San Benito Counties are heading into the Labor Day weekend at 114 arrests for serious crime, compared with 78 at the same time in last year’s campaign.
+This past Labor Day weekend officers expected to arrest up to 140 DUI suspects over 18 days in Monterey and San Benito Counties.
+The program proved successful as officers headed into the Labor Day weekend at 114 arrests for serious crime, compared with 78 at the same time in last year’s campaign.

 Jurisdictions have been conducting sobriety checkpoints, in-city saturation patrols and maximum enforcement by the CHP’s three area commands, Hollister-Gilroy, Monterey and King City.

 Motorists can expect to see special DUI campaigns during the winter and summer holiday periods as well as on Halloween, Super Bowl Sunday, St. Patrick's Day, Cinco de Mayo and during local special events with identified DUI Problems.

 “The good news is that a DUI arrest is completely preventable, just use the good old designated sober driver method,” says Ross, “the bad news is that an arrest for driving under the influence of alcohol or drugs could cost as much as $10,000 when you add up all the various costs.
 Never mind that your insurance rates will go through the roof, if the insurance company doesn’t cancel your policy outright.”